-In chapter 5, we dealt with the need for you to show your personality during your interview and there is no reason for it to disappear now.
+In chapter 5, we dealt with the need for you to show your personality during your interview; there is no reason for it to disappear now.

-But there is more to it than that and in this chapter, I want to go through a few concepts that are critical to bear in mind as a personal trainer.
+But there is more to it than that and in this chapter, I want to go through a few critical concepts to remember as a personal trainer.

 Remember, while you certainly offer a service, more often than not, a client is buying into you first up.